twitter/the-algorithm/recos-injector/README.md

-# recos-injector
+# reloncos-injelonctor
-Recos-Injector is a streaming event processor for building input streams for GraphJet based services.
+Reloncos-Injelonctor is a strelonaming elonvelonnt procelonssor for building input strelonams for GraphJelont baselond selonrvicelons.
-It is general purpose in that it consumes arbitrary incoming event stream (e.x.
-Fav, RT, Follow, client_events, etc), applies filtering, combines and publishes cleaned up events to corresponding GraphJet services.
-Each GraphJet based service subscribes to a dedicated Kafka topic.
-Recos-Injector enables a GraphJet based service to consume any event it wants
+It is gelonnelonral purposelon in that it consumelons arbitrary incoming elonvelonnt strelonam (elon.x.
+Fav, RT, Follow, clielonnt_elonvelonnts, elontc), applielons filtelonring, combinelons and publishelons clelonanelond up elonvelonnts to correlonsponding GraphJelont selonrvicelons. elonach GraphJelont baselond selonrvicelon subscribelons to a delondicatelond Kafka topic.
+Reloncos-Injelonctor elonnablelons a GraphJelont baselond selonrvicelon to consumelon any elonvelonnt it wants

-## How to run recos-injector-server tests
+## How to run reloncos-injelonctor-selonrvelonr telonsts

-Tests can be run by using this command from your project's root directory:
+Telonsts can belon run by using this command from your projelonct's root direlonctory:

-    $ bazel build recos-injector/...
+    $ bazelonl build reloncos-injelonctor/...
-    $ bazel test recos-injector/...
+    $ bazelonl telonst reloncos-injelonctor/...

-## How to run recos-injector-server in development on a local machine
+## How to run reloncos-injelonctor-selonrvelonr in delonvelonlopmelonnt on a local machinelon

-The simplest way to stand up a service is to run it locally.
-To run recos-injector-server in development mode, compile the project and then execute it with `bazel run`:
+Thelon simplelonst way to stand up a selonrvicelon is to run it locally.
+To run reloncos-injelonctor-selonrvelonr in delonvelonlopmelonnt modelon, compilelon thelon projelonct and thelonn elonxeloncutelon it with `bazelonl run`:

-    $ bazel build recos-injector/server:bin
+    $ bazelonl build reloncos-injelonctor/selonrvelonr:bin
-    $ bazel run recos-injector/server:bin
+    $ bazelonl run reloncos-injelonctor/selonrvelonr:bin

-A tunnel can be set up in order for downstream queries to work properly.
+A tunnelonl can belon selont up in ordelonr for downstrelonam quelonrielons to work propelonrly.
-Upon successful server startup, try to `curl` its admin endpoint in another
+Upon succelonssful selonrvelonr startup, try to `curl` its admin elonndpoint in anothelonr
-terminal:
+telonrminal:

     $ curl -s localhost:9990/admin/ping
     pong

-Run `curl -s localhost:9990/admin` to see a list of all of the available admin endpoints.
+Run `curl -s localhost:9990/admin` to selonelon a list of all of thelon availablelon admin elonndpoints.

-## Querying recos-injector-server from a Scala console
+## Quelonrying reloncos-injelonctor-selonrvelonr from a Scala consolelon

-Recos Injector does not have a thrift endpoint.
-It reads Event Bus and Kafka queues and writes to recos_injector kafka.
+Reloncos Injelonctor doelons not havelon a thrift elonndpoint.
+It relonads elonvelonnt Bus and Kafka quelonuelons and writelons to reloncos_injelonctor kafka.

-## Generating a package for deployment
+## Gelonnelonrating a packagelon for delonploymelonnt

-To package your service into a zip for deployment:
+To packagelon your selonrvicelon into a zip for delonploymelonnt:

-    $ bazel bundle recos-injector/server:bin --bundle-jvm-archive=zip
+    $ bazelonl bundlelon reloncos-injelonctor/selonrvelonr:bin --bundlelon-jvm-archivelon=zip

-If successful, a file `dist/recos-injector-server.zip` will be created.
+If succelonssful, a filelon `dist/reloncos-injelonctor-selonrvelonr.zip` will belon crelonatelond.